google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableGlobeServer5_2.rst

          certificate of the target server will not be verified during cutting.

       .. _Cutter_Interface:
-      .. rubric:: The Cutter interface
+      .. rubric:: The Cutter Interface

       To create a portable, navigate to
       ``http://yourserver/cutter``, where ``yourserver`` is the server